 The skin of the pearl should be smooth and velvety.

 Think of the beautiful glowing, healthy skin of a new bride.
-In the case of symmetrical pearls, connoisseurs are most concerned how the pearl will "face up".
+In the case of symmetrical pearls, connoisseurs are most concerned about how the pearl will "face-up".
 In other words, will the imperfection be noticeable when set?

-I think that 'matching' pearls is much more complex than in a standard grading pearl process and this is where your 'eye for a pearl' becomes invaluable.
+I think that 'matching' pearls is a much more complex process than in a standard grading pearl and this is where your 'eye for a pearl' becomes invaluable.
 Pearls age at different rates and every pearl has a lifetime.
 Some lose their luster in ten years, some in fifty years.

 The word ORIENT comes from the Latin word, "Oriens" which means, 'the rising of the sun' (Wise, R.W., 2003 Secrets of the Gem Trade, Brunswick House Press, Massachusetts.).

-Mr Kokichi Mikimoto who stamped his own name onto his pearls - Mikimoto Pearls would have used the word, "Oriental Pearls" to describe Natural Pearls as they were called Oriental pearls back then.
+Mr. Kokichi Mikimoto who stamped his name onto his pearls - Mikimoto Pearls would have used the word, "Oriental Pearls" to describe Natural Pearls as they were called Oriental pearls back then.